Julie Nixon Eisenhower: First daughter

-During 1973–75, she served as Assistant Managing Editor of the Saturday Evening Post and helped establish a book division for Curtis Publishing Co., its parent corporation.
+From 1973 to 1975, she served as Assistant Managing Editor of the Saturday Evening Post and helped establish a book division for Curtis Publishing Co., its parent corporation.
 It was during this time that Julie wrote the book Eye On Nixon, full of photographs of her father's first administration.

 After the news of the Watergate break-in and suspicions that it might reach as high as the Oval Office began to mount, Julie took on the press at home and abroad.
-Journalist Nora Ephron wrote, "In the months since the Watergate hearings began, she [Julie] has become her father's ...
+Journalist Nora Ephron wrote, "In the months since the Watergate hearings began, she [Julie] has become her father's...
 First Lady in practice if not in fact."

 Taking on the "role of trying to explain her father to the world", Julie's public defense of her father began at Walt Disney World on May 2, 1973.
 She gave a total of 138 interviews across the country.
 On July 4, 1973, she told two reporters that her father had considered resigning over Watergate, but that the family had talked him out of it.
 On May 7, 1974, Julie and David met with the press in the East Garden of the White House.
 She announced that the President planned "... to take this constitutionally down to the wire."
 Just before noon on August 9, 1974, Julie stood behind her father while he gave his goodbye speech to the White House staff.
-She would later say it was the hardest moment for him.
+She later said it was the hardest moment for him.